 - What is the difference between symmetric and asymmetric encryption?

-- Define data leakage and its types.
+- How do you define data leakage and its types?

-- Define the process of salting.
+- Can you please define the process of salting?

 - What is the difference between UDP and TCP?

 - What is the application of address resolution protocol (ARP)?